 Step 3 – Create New OST File and Synchronize

-If you are not able to fix the synchronization issue even after using the above methods and you are fail to synchronize it; then it may be happen that your OST file is corrupt or damaged.
+If you cannot fix the synchronization issue even after using the above methods and fail to synchronize it, your OST file can be corrupt or damaged.
 In that case, you have to recreate and re-synchronize the OST file.

 How to Rebuild New OST?

 - Go to C:\Users\administrator\AppData\Local\Microsoft Outlook

 - Find the OST file and rename the old file with a different extension.
 (For example, replace .OST with .OLD extension).